- Master of Fine Arts, University of Nevada Las Vegas, 1997

 - Master of Fine Arts Candidate, University of Illinois, Chicago, 1992

 Scronce is an object maker with a love of materials and a strong drive to work.
-She thinks it is her Northern European ancestry that instills in her a hard-wearing work ethic and need to labor.
+She believes it is her Northern European ancestry that instills in her a hardwearing work ethic and need to labor.
 Making things just makes sense to her.
 Equal with her desire to make things is her desire to be intellectually engaged.
-The objects and installations she creates are conceptually derived and use a wide variety of mediums including wood, steel, ceramic and ready-made materials.
+The objects and installations she creates are conceptually derived and utilize a multiplicity of mediums including wood, steel, ceramic, and ready-made materials.

-As an artist, she is extremely privileged to be employed by the University to teach what she loves researching and making contemporary art.
+As an artist, Scronce considers herself to be extremely privileged to be employed by the University of Nevada, Reno where she researches and teaches what she loves - contemporary art.
 Teaching visual art in a rigorous academic environment is a decidedly special circumstance.
 The possibilities are endless, the energy is high, and the outcome is most often unexpected.
-The art making process asks students to get engaged, be committed and think creatively.
-She has the distinction of guiding students in using their heads and their hands to arrive at unique, personal solutions toward individual expression.
-The course of action and end results are like nothing else.
+The art making process asks students to engage, be committed and think creatively.
+Teaching art gives Scronce the distinction of guiding students in using their intellect and their hands to arrive at unique, personal solutions toward individual expression.
+She believes that the course of action and the end result of making art are like nothing else.